Ke'Bryan Hayes Player Props: Pirates vs. Reds

 Ke'Bryan Hayes At The Plate

-- Hayes will look to extend his six-game hitting streak.
-He's batting .381 with one homer over the course of his last outings.
+- Hayes will look to extend his seven-game hitting streak.
+He's batting .333 during his last games.

-- He has hit a home run in one of 18 games, and in 1.3% of his plate appearances.

-- In five games this year, Hayes has picked up an RBI, with more than one RBI once.
+- In five games this season, Hayes has picked up an RBI, with more than one RBI once.

-- He has scored in seven of 18 games this year, and more than once 3 times.
+- He has scored in eight games this year (42.1%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.